Dream Psychology: Psychoanalysis for Beginners is a work by Sigmund Freud published in 1920.

 "In what we may term "prescientific days" people were in no uncertainty about the interpretation of dreams.
 When they were recalled after awakening they were regarded as either the friendly or hostile manifestation of some higher powers, demoniacal and Divine.
 With the rise of scientific thought the whole of this expressive mythology was transferred to psychology; to-day there is but a small minority among educated persons who doubt that the dream is the dreamer's own psychical act."

-This book edition is based on the translation by Eder, M. D., The Games A. McCann Company, 1920 New York. with an introduction by André Tridon.
+This book edition is based on the translation by Eder, M. D., The Games A. McCann Company, 1920 New York. with an introduction by AndrΓ© Tridon.

 Copyright info

-Dream Psychology by Sigmund Freud is only thought to be free of copyright restrictions in the United States.
-It may still be under copyright in other countries.
-If you’re not located in the United States, you must check your local laws to verify that the contents of this ebook are free of copyright restrictions in the country you’re located in before downloading Dream Psychology in PDF or ePub.
+Dream Psychology by Sigmund Freud is believed to be out of copyright restrictions only in the United States.
+It may still be copyrighted in other countries.
+If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading Dream Psychology in PDF or ePub.

 Share this book